 Usually, the administrator also prepares a proposal for a reorganisation programme in cooperation with your company, its creditors and external experts.
 The proposal can also be prepared by your company or its creditors.

 The administrator also monitors and supervises the operations of your company until the court has approved the reorganisation programme.
-Even though you have the control over your company during the reorganisation proceedings, you cannot sell its assets or take new debt without the permission of the administrator.
+As the entrepreneur, you will be in control of your company also during the reorganisation procedure.
+However, you will not be able to sell any property of your company or take out a debt without the administrator’s permission.

 Corporate reorganisations and the work of the administrators are supervised by the Bankruptcy Ombudsman.